AnatolyRrr/primevue-template/README.md

 # BAS

-This is main frontend repository of the ЦРК БАС project.
+This is main frontend repository of the BAS project.

 ## Installation